SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-5-1-loops/exercises-loops/exercises-loops.md

 ## Blank Solution in Visual Studio

-Before starting with the exercises, we shall create a **Visual Studio solution** with the idea to hold the code for each exercises problem in a **separate C\# project** inside the solution.
+Before starting with the exercises, we will create a **Visual Studio solution** with the idea to hold the code for each exercises problem in a **separate C\# project** inside the solution.

 Create a **\(Blank Solution\)** in Visual Studio: